My name is Charlotte Abley and I'm Deputy Head with responsibility for leading Lower Middle School.

 Every child has a learning journey where their learning is recorded and annotated.
 This recording takes the form of observations, annotated photos, and pupils work.

-Once students at Watling View School have transitioned from our Early Years classes they join Lower/Middle School, which supports children from Year 3 to Year 9 across 5 classes; Daffodils, Tulips, Poppies, Bluebells and Sunflowers.
+Once students at Watling View School have transitioned from our Early Years classes they join Lower Middle School, which supports children from Year 3 to Year 9 across 6 classes; Daffodils, Tulips, Poppies, Bluebells, Sunflowers and Adventurers.
 We follow a broad and engaging thematic curriculum which rolls on a 3 year programme including motivating and sensory led topics such as ‘The Circus’, ‘Land, Sea and Sky’ and ‘Carnival’.
-Lower/Middle School aims to prepare children and young people with the knowledge and skills they need in a fast changing world through a rounded education and a wide range of opportunities.
+Lower Middle School aims to prepare children and young people with the knowledge and skills they need in a fast changing world through a rounded education and a wide range of opportunities.
 We believe every child has the right to be as independent as possible so skills to develop, enable and support our children and young people are taught within our curriculum and in everyday activities, expectations and opportunities.

-Throughout Lower/Middle School children are encouraged to develop and consolidate their skills and learning from Early Years.
+Throughout Lower Middle School children are encouraged to develop and consolidate their skills and learning from Early Years.
 We access Forest School on a rotational programme at Cherry Lodge Farm.
-Each Friday afternoon we participate in Leisure Learning which provides opportunities for; Integration sessions with a local mainstream school, dance lessons taught by specially trained professionals, outdoor leisure activities at Phasel’s Wood Activity Centre such as their Low Ropes Course and the Cresta Run.
+Each Friday afternoon we participate in Leisure Learning.